 - a) Known cost factors. - b) Balanced cost factors. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - Prior experience scaling IEEE 802.3 indicates the cost distribution between servers, switches, routers, and the infrastructure will remain acceptably balanced for 200 Gb/s, 400 Gb/s, 800 Gb/s, and 1.6 Tb/s Ethernet. - The cost factors for Ethernet components and systems are well known.
-The proposed project may introduce new cost factors which can be quantified. - The deployment of 800 Gb/s and 1.6 Tb/s Ethernet standards and derivatives at 200 Gb/s and 400 Gb/s will allow economies of scale to reduce cost for all solutions. - In consideration of installation costs, the project is expected to use proven and familiar media, including backplane and copper cabling, as well as multimode and single-mode optical fiber cabling. - Network design, installation and maintenance costs are minimized by preserving network architecture, management, and software. - In consideration of operational costs associated with power consumption, the project will examine alternatives that trade off PMD complexity, power, latency, and implementation constraints.
+The proposed project may introduce new cost factors which can be quantified. - The deployment of 800 Gb/s and 1.6 Tb/s Ethernet standards and derivatives at 200 Gb/s and 400 Gb/s will allow economies of scale to reduce cost for all solutions. - In consideration of installation costs, the project is expected to use proven and familiar media, including electrical backplanes, twin-axial copper cables, multi-mode optical fiber cabling, and single-mode optical fiber cabling. - Network design, installation and maintenance costs are minimized by preserving network architecture, management, and software. - In consideration of operational costs associated with power consumption, the project will examine alternatives that trade off PMD complexity, power, latency, and implementation constraints.